English Programme of Study

 Implementation of English at Gildredge House

-At Gildredge House, we passionately believe that the strands of English – reading, writing and GPS – go hand-in-hand.
-Therefore, in our approach to the delivery of our implementation, we have decided to collaborate the three as one.
-The writing is made better primarily by rich reading, and the areas outlined by GPS are supported by making links with the texts in which the children are exposed to.
-We strive for excellence through the merging of these strands and ensure there is an equal balance in the delivery of each.
+At Gildredge House, we passionately believe that the strands of English – reading, writing and oracy – go hand-in-hand.
+We strive for excellence through the merging of these strands and ensure there is an equal balance in the delivery of each through quality first teaching.

-- We intend for the English teachers to deliver with passion and infectious enthusiasm through first-class storytelling, immersing the children in vocabulary-rich learning environments.
+- We intend for the teaching of English to be delivered with passion and infectious enthusiasm, immersing the pupils in vocabulary-rich learning environments.

-- English lessons are fresh and move continually with the ever-changing publications that become available.
-Through the exploration of authentic high-quality literature and carefully selected stimuli, we intend that all children from Foundation Stage to Year 6 are provided with many opportunities to develop and apply their writing skills across all areas of the curriculum through adopting and adapting published examples to support their own independence within the skills of English.
+- English lessons are exciting and through the exploration of authentic high-quality literature and carefully selected stimuli, we intend that all students are provided with many opportunities to develop and apply their reading, writing and oracy skills across all areas of the curriculum.

-- Children are taught to read texts as a reader and as a writer, putting on their metaphorical analytical hats when a rich text is exposed to them.
+- Pupils are taught to read texts as a reader and as a writer, putting on their metaphorical and analytical hats when a rich text is exposed to them.